-Risk management
+Risk Management

-The Group's risk management was an important topic discussed at several sessions.
-The Management Board reported on major risks and on the corporation's risk monitoring system.
-Following a series of discussions with the Management Board and several meetings with the auditor, the Supervisory Board was satisfied of the effectiveness of the deployed risk management systems.
+An important topic addressed at several sessions was risk management within CENIT Group.
+The Management Board reported on the chief risks for the enterprise and the risk monitoring system put in place to address them.
+In a series of discussions with the Management Board and several meetings with the annual auditor, the Supervisory Board satisfied itself of the effectiveness of the risk monitoring systems.